karip/harbour-file-browser/README.md

 ## Building

 1. Get the source code
+2. Convert translation source files into qm files, run these on command line

+    lrelease src/i18n/file-browser_fi.ts -qm src/i18n/file-browser_fi.qm
+    lrelease src/i18n/file-browser_de.ts -qm src/i18n/file-browser_de.qm

-2. Open the harbour-file-browser.pro in Sailfish OS IDE (Qt Creator for Sailfish)
+3. Open the harbour-file-browser.pro in Sailfish OS IDE (Qt Creator for Sailfish)
-3. To run on emulator, select the i486 target and press the run button
+4. To run on emulator, select the i486 target and press the run button
-4. To build for the device, select the armv7hl target and deploy all, the rpm packages will be in the RPMS folder
+5. To build for the device, select the armv7hl target and deploy all, the rpm packages will be in the RPMS folder

 ## License